 What is an Epidural Steroid Injection?

 An epidural is an injection that delivers steroids directly into the epidural space in the spine.
 The epidura (or epidural space) lies close to the spinal cord and is an area filled with fat cells and blood vessels.
 It is located just outside the dural sac.
 The dural sac surrounds the nerve roots and cerebrospinal fluid (the fluid that the nerve roots are bathed in).
 Its position close to the spinal cord makes it a convenient place to inject an anti-inflammatory medication, usually a steroid.
 Steroids (corticosteroids) have been shown to reduce inflammation by inhibiting the production of substances that cause inflammation.
 The epidural steroid injection can be highly effective because it delivers the medication directly to the site of inflammation.
 Careful imaging of the epidura, through the use of X-ray fluoroscopy, makes the placement of the injection more accurate.
-Franklin Moser, MD, Chief of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.